 The Harmony Borax works are 2 miles north of Furnace Creek and should take about 5 minutes to drive to.
 They are 23 miles away from Stovepipe Wells and should take 25 minutes.

 Hikes near Stovepipe Wells

-Sadly some of the big ticket walks around Stovepipe Wells were closed when we visited.
+Sadly some of the big ticket Death Valley hikes around Stovepipe Wells were closed when we visited.
 The road to Mosaic Canyon was closed and there was heavy snowfall on both the Wildrose Peak and Telescope Peak trails which made it impassable for anyone but passionate alpine hikers!

-If these were accessible during our visit they would have no doubt made the list.
+If these were accessible during our visit they would have no doubt made the list of Death Valley hikes we had to do!
 Give them a google if you aren’t visiting in winter.